FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/sdk/java_sdk/assemble_service.md

 / / Parameters of type String can also be constructed List<String> params = new ArrayList<>();
 params.add("[[\"0xabcd\"],[\"0x1234\"]]");
 / / Construct a request to call the setBytesArrayArray API.
 The parameter is a two-dimensional array of bytes.
 Pass in important parameters such as contractAddress, nonce, and blockLimit.
-Finally, use buildStringParamsRequest to end the construction.。
+Finally, use buildStringParamsRequest to end the construction。
 TransactionRequestWithStringParams requestWithStringParams =
         new TransactionRequestBuilder(abi, "setBytesArrayArray", contractAddress)
                 .setNonce(nonce)